Latin Grammy award for Petrona Martínez´s ANCESTRAS.

 Petrona Martinez and Susana Baca present “El Niño Roncón,”

 an animated video with lots of wool and ancestral nuances.

 The stop-motion animation piece was produced in New York by Chaco World Music and directed by Esteban García Vernaza.
 Its staging stands out for a contemplative, expressionist, and anachronistic style, elevating Petrona Martinez’s oral memories and symbolizing two crucial points in her voice development.
 First, when Martinez composed her first song after seeing two piglets running around.
 The second was a meeting with her ancestress Nemecita Cañates, who transmitted her oral memories before she passed away at 102.

 Ancestras constitutes Martinez’s latest recordings, as health issues keep her away from the stage.
-However, Petrona Martinez -the group- performed Ancestras virtually during the Afro-Latino Festival in New York last summer and will perform in November at Cartagena’s Theater.
+However, Petrona Martinez -the group- performed Ancestras virtually during the Afro-Latino Festival in New York last summer and last November at Cartagena’s Theater.
 The heiress Joselina Llerena Martinez assumes the lead vocals, sometimes joined by Susana Baca, Enerolisa Nunez, and other guests.